akku1506/Graph-Algorithms/README.md

 # Graph Algorithms
 Codes available for various standard graph algorithms

+## degree.cpp
-==> degree.cpp finds degree of vertices for a given undirected graph
+It finds degree of vertices for a given undirected graph

 Program take as input a text file which contains the input graph with the format shown as below.
 Output of the program should be degrees of all the vertices of the input graph as shown below.